 Study setting and design

 This study took place in Senegal, a low-income country with a GDP per capita of 1,044 USD (WB, 2016).
 Data were collected in a random sample of 184 primary care facilities located in four rural regions (Ziguinchor, Sédhiou, Tambacounda, Kédougou).
 These areas are particularly disadvantaged compared to the rest of the country.
 About two thirds (68.6%) of households fall in the two poorest quintiles (DHS, 2015), and nearly half of the adult population is illiterate (ANSD, 2015).
 Utilisation of health services is low, as 65% of households did not seek care when their child was last ill (DHS, 2015).
 Patients who seek care primarily access government facilities, generally health posts and health centres – which is where this study took place.

-The analysis uses four sources of data, collected between April and July 2016.
+Bribing is uncommon in public healthcare facilities in Senegal.
+Data from the Afrobarometer survey suggest that only 11% of respondents felt like they had to do a favour or give a bribe or gift to a public provider in the past (Kankeu & Ventelou, 2016).
+Unfortunately, no disaggregated data are available to indicate the frequency of informal payments in study areas.The analysis uses four sources of data, collected between April and July 2016.
 Data from 667 patient exit interviews are used to obtain socio-demographic information about patients, their perception of providers’ communication abilities as well as a survey measure of their trust in providers.
 A behavioural measure of trust was obtained from a trust game implemented between those 667 patients and the 258 providers who consulted them.
 Furthermore, we use data from a provider survey to capture socio-demographic characteristics and a measure of clinical knowledge.
 Finally, data from a facility survey provides basic information about each healthcare facility.

+Ethical approval for the study was obtained from the Research Ethics Committees of the London School of Hygiene and Tropical Medicine, and the Ministry of Health in Senegal.

 Patient survey data

 In each facility visited, four patients were invited to take part in the study immediately after completing their consultations.
+All patients who were approached agreed to participate.

 The patient questionnaire included a short module to collect socio-demographic information, including the type of consultation the patient attended.
 Patients were asked to rate four aspects of providers’ communication skills during the consultation (greeting them, looking at them whilst speaking, providing information and telling them when to return).
 To measure patient trust in the provider, the questionnaire included the TiPS presented earlier.
 Patients were asked to give answers in reference to the provider they had just consulted.